qdrant/migration/README.md

 CLI tool for migrating data to [Qdrant](http://qdrant.tech) with support for resumable transfers in case of interruptions.

-> [!WARNING]
-> This project is in beta.
-The API may change in future releases.

 ## Supported Sources

 * Chroma